Gaston County, North Carolina: Education

-Public education in Gaston County is administered by the Gaston County Schools public school system.
+Public K-12 education in Gaston County is administered by the Gaston County Schools public school system, which covers the entire county.
 The system is governed by the nine-member Gaston County Board of Education which sets policy and establishes guidelines for school operations.
 Board members are elected on a nonpartisan, county wide basis, with seven representatives chosen from the six townships and two members selected at-large.
 Gaston County Schools has 54 public schools, including 9 high schools, 11 middle schools, 32 elementary schools, one alternative school (middle and high school age), and one separate school (Webb Street School in Gastonia) serving students ages 3 to 22 with moderate to severe disabilities.

-Gaston County has four charter schools: Community Public Charter School (K-7) in Stanley, Ridgeview Charter School (K–4) in Gastonia, Piedmont Community Charter School (K–12) in Gastonia, and Mountain Island Charter School (K–8) in Mount Holly.
+Gaston County has four charter schools: Community Public Charter School (K-7) in Stanley, Ridgeview Charter School (K–4) in Gastonia, Piedmont Community Charter School (K–12) in Gastonia, and Mountain Island Charter School (K–12) in Mount Holly.

 There are two colleges in Gaston County.
 Gaston College is a community college located in Dallas offering associate degree, Certificate, and Diploma programs.
 Belmont Abbey College is a Roman Catholic Liberal Arts College located in Belmont.

 The Gaston County Public Library has 10 branches spread throughout the county.